Launch date: We'll be opening for this upcoming school year, starting September 2020.

 Studio Maintenance: Our young heroes work hard, play hard, and clean up their own mess.

-Free time: We believe play is important.
+Free Play: We believe play is important.
 Free time & breaks are scheduled throughout the day.

 In addition to the basic daily schedule, Art, Civilization, and PE are scheduled separately throughout week.